 In this article I will present research on the use of stem cell therapy treatments for knee osteoarthritis.
 I will discuss published research by the Darrow Stem Cell Institute on the use of bone marrow derived stem cells.
 I also invite you to ask your questions using the form below about your knee pain.

-What was found in the initial research was startling.
+What was found in the initial research was intriguing enough to spur on more research.
 Doctors discovered that one type of stem cell (mesenchymal stem cells found in bone marrow) could morph into bone cells and cartilage cells when injected into a joint.
 The ramifications for the treatment of osteoarthritis or “bone-on-bone” joints were enormous.
 Stem cell injections showed that cartilage could be regrown, something that doctors had previously thought impossible because of the cartilage’s limited blood supply within the joint.
-Most recently, doctors announced that they had confirmed successful regeneration of cartilage tissue in the knee through simple Stem Cell Therapy injection.(1,2)
+Most recently, doctors announced that they had confirmed successful regeneration of cartilage tissue in the knee through simple Stem Cell Therapy injection.(2,3)

 Before we get to new updates, let’s review the research we conducted at the Darrow Stem Cell Institute in Los Angeles, California on patients with knee osteoarthritis.